Virat Kohli - Cristiano Ronaldo’s mental strength inspires me | Goal.com

 “That conviction for a guy to say that we are going to go through and score a hat-trick.
 That for me is a beast mentality.
 In the world of sport, there are very few people who can claim to have that kind of a mentality.
 That mental strength for me is inspiring every time.”

-Chhetri too shared an anecdote from the national team where a former team doctor had researched on Ronaldo’s training regime and gave it to the players to inspire them.
+Chhetri too shared an anecdote from the national team where a former team doctor had researched on Ronaldo’s training regime and given it to the players to inspire them.

 “I remember our team doctor in the national team, Dr Sandeep.
 One day we were watching football and he very naively asked me why can't we produce a player like Cristiano Ronaldo.
 I told him that their level is completely different from ours.
 So the next day he told me that okay we cannot produce a player like Ronaldo but we can at least follow what he eats, how he trains, the effort he puts in.